Genie Chance

 Genie Chance (born Emma Gene "Genie" Broadfoot; January 24, 1927 – May 17, 1998) was an American journalist, radio broadcaster, and Alaska state politician.
-She is most well-known for her coverage of the 1964 Alaska earthquake, which netted her numerous journalism awards, and her contributions to Alaska legislation.
+She is most well-known for her coverage of the 1964 Alaska earthquake, which netted her numerous journalism awards, and for her contributions to Alaska legislation.

 Early life

 Chance was born Emma Gene "Genie" Broadfoot on January 24, 1927, in Dallas County, Texas.
 Her parents were former Texas state representative and Sixth District Judge Albert Sidney Broadfoot and Jessie Butler Broadfoot of Bonham, Texas.
 She had one brother, Lt.
 Albert S. Broadfoot Jr., and two sisters, Jessie Butler Broadfoot Garrett and Alice Virginia Broadfoot Freeman.
 In 1946, Chance graduated from North Texas State Teachers College (now the University of North Texas) with a degree in Speech, then conducted graduate studies at Baylor University.
-Chance became an instructor at North Texas State University where she taught speech, radio, English, and government from 1946 to 1949.
+Chance became an instructor at North Texas State University where she taught speech, radio, English, and government.
 In 1959, at 32 years old, she moved from Texas to Anchorage, Alaska.